postgres-ai/postgres-howtos/0004_tuple_sparsenes.md

 - UPDATEs of the rows will move tuples, decreasing the benefits of `CLUSTER`, so it might be needed to repeat it.

 There are two ways to reorganize the table
-- SQL command `CLUSTER` (docs: https://postgresql.org/docs/current/sql-cluster.html) – not an online operation, cannot be recommended for live systems that cannot afford maintenance windows
+- SQL command `CLUSTER` ([docs](https://postgresql.org/docs/current/sql-cluster.html)) – not an online operation, cannot be recommended for live systems that cannot afford maintenance windows
-- `pg_repack` (https://github.com/reorg/pg_repack) has option "--order-by=<..>", which allows achieving an effect similar to `CLUSTER` but in an online fashion, without downtime.
+- [pg_repack](https://github.com/reorg/pg_repack) has option `--order-by=<..>`, which allows achieving an effect similar to `CLUSTER` but in an online fashion, without downtime.

 For our example:
 ```